Nam-Duong427/CTF/reverse engineering/gogo/solution.md

 We already have the key string, but where is the v4?
 So in next steps, we need to find v4.

-Go to Text view of the checkPassword function, we find the part where the XOR's at.
+Go to Text view of the checkPassword function, we need to find the part where the XOR's at.
 ```asm
 .text:080D4B0F                 cmp     eax, 20h ; ' '
 .text:080D4B12                 jge     short loc_80D4B3A